 The “OR” operator is represented with two vertical line symbols:

 result = a || b;

-In classical programming, logical OR is meant to manipulate boolean values.
-If any of it’s arguments is
+In classical programming, the logical OR is meant to manipulate boolean values only.
+If any of its arguments are

 There are four possible logical combinations:

 As we can see, the result is always

 true except for the case when both operands are